optyfr/JRomManager/README.md

 - Multiple Source Dir
 - Dat parsing caching via Java Serialization
 - Optimized to permit scan over shared network
-- Dir scan caching via Java Serialization based on FileMDate+FileSize, one cache file per romdir, reusable between different Dat Scans if same dir used
+- Dir scan caching via Java Serialization based on FileMDate+FileSize, one cache file per romdir, reusable between different Dat Scans if same dir is used
 - Enhanced Gui with Report
-- Translated to English and French
+- Translated to English and French (volunteers needed for other languages)
-- Filtering functionalities (clone, chds, systems list, display mode, cabinet type, driver status, ...)
+- Filtering functionalities (clone, CHDs, systems list, display mode, cabinet type, driver status, ...)
 - Optional Separate Dest dir between Roms, CHDs, Software Roms, Software CHDs
-- Drag & Drop on src/dest dirs controls
+- Drag&Drop on src/dest dirs controls
 - Double click on game name in profile viewer will launch game if (Mame is linked with profile and item is green)
 - Double click on software name in profile viewer will launch software with a valid machine (if Mame is linked with profile and item is green)
 - Double click on cloneof or romof item in profile viewer will jump to that item definition